How Freddie Prinze Jr. and Sarah Michelle Gellar Managed to Pull Off the Impossible With Their Romance - E! Online

 Celebrity couples who sail past that seven-year mark with nary an itch tend to get quizzed ad nauseam about the secrets to their success.
 So the actors have attempted to explain their lightening in a bottle a time or two.
 They put in the work, as she told Us Weekly, stressing that "to have a successful relationship, whether it's marriage, whether it's friendship, whether it's business, you have to put the time, if you want to see the results."

-And, particularly key in this age of 24/7 together time, "we know when someone needs a little space and we know when someone needs a hug and when someone needs a laugh," she explained to E!
-News last month, detailing Prinze's recent practical joke that made her laugh until she cried.
+And, yet, "we know when someone needs a little space and we know when someone needs a hug and when someone needs a laugh," she explained to E!
+News in February 2021, detailing Prinze's practical joke that made her laugh until she cried.

-But mostly, she and the Punky Brewster actor, who turns 45 Mar.
-8, just like each other, an entirely underrated factor when it comes to long-lasting unions.
-"I think it's great to be in love," Gellar, 43, told Steve Harvey, "but it's also nice to like each other and like spending time together."
+But mostly, she and the Punky Brewster actor, celebrating his 48th birthday March 8, just like each other, an entirely underrated factor when it comes to long-lasting unions.
+"I think it's great to be in love," Gellar, 46, told Steve Harvey, "but it's also nice to like each other and like spending time together."

 That part of their relationship clicked early on, the pair connecting on the I Know What You Did Last Summer set some three years before that unexpected first date.

 Though they shared few scenes in the North Carolina-set instant horror classic, they spent a great deal of time together.
-A native New Yorker, Gellar "didn't have a driver's license," Prinze explained to Us Weekly of the 20-year-old.
+A native New Yorker, Gellar "didn't have a driver's license," Prinze explained to Us Weekly of the then-20-year-old.
 Which was a problem when shooting took place in the coastal town of Southport, 30 miles from the nearest big city of Wilmington.

 "It was an hour drive just to get to the gym," he continued.
 "So, I started driving her, and that's when her and I became friends.
 And we just would talk about life and stuff like that, and we had completely different philosophies on just about everything.
 'Cause she was a born and raised New Yorker and I was a born and raised L.A. kid, and we just looked at everything like night and day."